top of page

 GET A FREE RESCUE ALERT STICKER FROM THE ASPCA

-The ASPCA recommends using a rescue sticker alert to let rescue personnel know that there are pets in your home.Send away for this sticker and place it on a window to alert rescue workers that there are pets inside.
-CLICK HERE to get your free "ANIMALS INSIDE!" sticker from the ASPCA.
-If you evacuate with your pets, write "EVACUATED" across the sticker so rescue workers don't waste time looking for them.
+The ASPCA recommends using a rescue sticker alert to let rescue personnel know that there are pets in your home.
+Send away for this sticker and place it on a highly visible window.

 ID YOUR PET

-Make sure your pets are all current wearing collars and tags that contain all pertinent information.
-We highly recommend microchipping your pet â€“ contact us to get your pet microchipped.
+Make sure your pets are all currently wearing collars and tags that contain all pertinent information.
+We highly recommend microchipping your pet contact us to get your pet microchipped.

-PUT TOGETHER YOUR DISASTER KIT
+PUT TOGETHER YOUR

-Have an emergency bag ready and make sure everyone in the family knows where it is.
 A basic disaster kit includes: food and water for at least 5 days for each pet (a gallon per person per day) and food bowls; medications and medical records (in a waterproof container); a first-aid kit for humans and pets; cat litter box, litter, scoop and garbage bags; sturdy leashes, harnesses and carriers; blankets and towels for bedding and warmth; a current photo of each pet and descriptions should you get separated; written information about your pets' feeding schedules, habits, behavior quirks – in case you need to board your pets or place them in temporary care.

-IF YOU EVACUATE, TAKE YOUR PET
+IF YOU EVACUATE, TAKE

 If it's not safe for you to stay behind, it's not safe for your pet either.
 If at all possible, evacuate early.
 Evacuation before conditions become severe will help make the process less stressful.
 Keep a list of pet-friendly hotels and motels.
 Make a list of boarding facilities and veterinarians who could shelter your pets in an emergency (include 24-hour phone numbers).